paymill/paymill-magento/README.md

 ![Paymill creditcard payment form](https://raw.github.com/Paymill/Paymill-Magento/master/paymill/paymill_debit_form_de.png)

-# Installation

-You have two installation options:

-## Installation via Magento Connect

-To install via Magento Connect login via your Magento shop backend and go to System > Magento Connect > Magento Connect Manager and install via the Magento Connect Extension key (you get this in the Magento Connect marketplace).

-## Installation from this git repository
+# Installation from this git repository

 Use the following command to clone the complete repository including the submodules: